Bedrock-OSS/bedrock-wiki/docs/servers/raknet.md

 `0x01 | client alive time in ms (unsigned long long) | magic | client GUID`

+There's also `0x02` which is used for LAN discovery.

 ### Unconnected Pongs

 After this message, the server will respond with something called an unconnected pong.